LuisAlejandro/agoras/docs/x.rst

 After authorization, you can perform actions without providing OAuth tokens.
 Credentials are automatically loaded from storage.

-For CI/CD environments, see :doc:`credentials/x` for manual credential setup.
+For CI/CD environments, see :doc:`credentials/x` for unattended execution setup.

 Quick Start
 ~~~~~~~~~~~